Sunil-Archive-Projects/react-mastery/notes.md

 Props are properties like <Card amount="100"> -> props.amount = 100</Card>

 Children props are stuff between the component  <div>hello world</div>.
-"Hello world" is children props
+"Hello world" is children props.